-The life cycle of these houseplant pests is made up of four stages namely fungus gnats eggs, fungus gnat larvae, pupae, and adult fungus gnats.
+The life cycle of these houseplant pests is made up of four stages, namely eggs, larvae, pupae, and adult gnats.

-Fungus gnats lay eggs in rich, fertile, and moist soil or potting mix located at the base of your houseplants.
-Fungus gnat larvae emerge approximately four to six days after the eggs are laid.
+Female gnats lay eggs in rich, fertile, and moist soil or potting mix located at the base of your houseplants.
+The larvae emerge approximately four to six days after the eggs are laid.

-The fungus gnat pupal stage starts after the larvae have reached their maximum growth, and lasts for three to four days.
+The pupal stage starts after the larvae have reached their maximum growth, and lasts for three to four days.